aivruu/AnnounceMessages/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/initsync/announcemessages/badge)](https://www.codefactor.io/repository/github/initsync/announcemessages)

-# 🛠️ | Installation
+# 🛠️ | API Installation
-XTools installation is very easy, you can import the library using a dependency manager such as Maven or Gradle.
+AnnounceMessagesAPI installation is very easy, you can import the plugin API using a dependency manager such as Maven or Gradle.
 Or just add the jar to BuildPath of your project.

-To get the jar, either download it from [GitHub](https://github.com/InitSync/XConfig/releases) or [Spigot](https://www.spigotmc.org/resources/announcemessages-1-8-1-19-3.98941/).
-Or just [Build it locally](https://github.com/InitSync/XConfig#--build)
+To get the jar, either download it from [GitHub](https://github.com/InitSync/XConfig/releases) releases.
+Or [Build it locally](https://github.com/InitSync/XConfig#--build)

 ```Gradle
 repositories {